Rosewood-Development/RoseStacker/README.md

-RoseStacker: A stacker plugin created with performance in mind.
+SparkStacker: A stacker plugin created with performance in mind.